trapcodeio/object-validator-pro/readme.md

 #### Adding New Validation

-using the `new Validator(name, validationFn, error?)` syntax you can add or modify any validation function or error.
+using the `new Validator(name, validationFn, error?)` syntax you can add or modify any validator or error.

 Lets add a new validation called `exact` that checks if the `data` key matches some other word.

 `name`: Name of your new validator.

-`validator`: The function that runs your validation (can be `async`)
+`validator`: The function that runs your validation (can be `async` when using `validateAsync`)

 `error`: Error message to show.